uber/tchannel/docs/protocol.md

 track the time spent with dependent requests and validate the incoming deadline before dispatching every new dependent request.

+An RPC message may be marked as backgrounded in the rpc library.
+For backgrounded messages we do not decrement or propagate the TTL.
+The TTL for all outgoing backgrounded messages is the specified timeout when the message is sent.

 ## Checksums

 Checksums are optional in order to ease implementations in different languages